How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

 We have 8 – 2 are 36″ long and 6 are 30″ long.
 All of them are about 8″ deep.

-Our backyard and the metal fence runs from south to north.
+The metal fence in our backyard runs from south to north.
 Depending on the time of day, from one end of the yard to the other, we have shade to morning sun to filtered afternoon sun to direct sun.

 Just so you know, we are in Zone 8.